Program Details

 Attain Additional Designation of Registered Social Service Worker (RSSW)

 This is an approved education program by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
-Graduates of this program can apply and may receive the additional designation of RSSW (Registered Social Service Worker).
+Upon graduation from this program, you can apply for the additional designation of RSSW (Registered Social Service Worker).
 Extra fees will apply.

 This program is proud to continue a long tradition of graduating Community Workers into a range of professions such as: